Start path

 Round-number levels attract orders.
 Your broker should execute cleanly through them without slippage spikes.

 You'll stare at these charts for hours.
-Make sure the platform supports the indicators and multi-chart layouts you need.
+Make sure the platform supports the indicators, order types, and multi-chart layouts you need.

 One-click trading